jdcostllo/CNC/README.md

 ## GRBL Configuration Modification

 You must edit the following files in your library in order to get the correct behavior of the SG90 servo.
+By default the TCCRB timer on the arduino has a PWM which is wayyyy too fast for the SG90 servo.
+By changing the onboard timer prescaler, we can achieve a slower PWM which actually works with the SG90.
+Check out this [link](https://github.com/grbl/grbl/issues/328) to show the available prescaler settings.
+Then, make the appropriate edits in the `spindle_control.c` file.

-The main directory is as follows:
+The main directory grbl library is as follows on Windows:
 `Documents\Arduino\libraries\grbl`